hank-cp/sbp/docs/persistence.md

+## ❗️❗️❗️After sbp version 18, sbp will only supports Spring Boot 3.x.
+And Spring Boot stops providing builtin JTA supports from 3.0.x.
+So the SBP will stop supporting  JTA

 **sbp** supports each plugin run as individual application, of course, with individual persistence layer setting.
 You could choose shared a single database for app and all of its plugins, or setup separate database